rudhiyansh/GOLD-DIGGER/README.md

 - **Delete order matters:** Deletes (e.g. removing out-of-stock products, removing a customer) are executed in an order that assumes no dependent child rows exist yet in `OrderDetails` at that point in the script — this avoids foreign key violations without needing `ON DELETE CASCADE`, which wasn't part of the brief.
 - **Duplicate names allowed:** `Name` in `Customers` is not set as unique, since two customers legitimately named "Alice" are used intentionally to demonstrate the "display all customers named X" query on a non-unique column.
 - **"Last 30 days" is relative to the current date** the query is run (`CURDATE()`), not a fixed date — so results will differ depending on when the script is executed relative to the sample order dates.

 ---

-## 🔮 Possible Enhancements

-- Add an `Orders → Customers` foreign key for stricter referential integrity
-- Add `ON DELETE CASCADE` / `ON DELETE SET NULL` policies for safer deletes
-- Add a `Categories` table and link it to `Products`
-- Add indexes on frequently filtered columns (`Email`, `OrderDate`)
-- Wrap common reports (top products, revenue by month) into `VIEW`s or stored procedures
-- Connect the database to a small Python (pandas / SQLAlchemy) script to turn this into a mini analytics dashboard

----